pcaston/OpenPeerPower.github.io/source/lovelace/dashboards-and-views.markdown

 ---
 title: "Dashboards and Views"
-description: "The Lovelace UI is a powerful and configurable interface for Home Assistant."
+description: "The Lovelace UI is a powerful and configurable interface for Open Peer Power."
 ---

 ### Dashboards